Azure/carnegie-mop/README.md

     - Each cell (except for headers) should be a string using UTF-8 with no BOM (Byte Order Mark).
     - All columns should have the same number of rows.
     - **No null/empty/NaN values are allowed.**
-    - Using “,” as delimiter.
+    - Using “\t” as delimiter.

 #### Image